Gurpartap/storekit-go/README.md

 		// cancelledAtStr := latestReceiptInfo.CancellationDate

 		// defensively check for necessary data ...
-		// ... because StoreKit API responses are sometimes a bit adventurous if productID == "" {
+		// ... because StoreKit API responses can be a bit adventurous if productID == "" {
 			return errors.New("missing product_id in the latest receipt info") // code: internal error }